frivas/image-processing-api-project/README.md

 - It is possible to create thumbs of the same images on different sizes.
 - I had to do a lot of research to write the tests for the uploading endpoint, it is different when uploading 1 file and more than 1.
 - There is a logger that shows a message on the console every time an endpoint is visited.
+- I have included a `copyAssets.ts ` script that copies all the images and needed files for the tests.

+### Note to reviewer:

+- There is one test I would have loved to include.
+Testing multiple files upload, however I didn't manage to write the test for that one, I managed to do it for a single valid file, for an invalid file image and for an invalid file.
+Would you please guide me on this one?

 ## Image Processing API